markope/crossbarwww/website/crossbario/docs/PostgreSQL-Integration.md

 #### Running inside a Router Worker

-Since the PostgreSQL integration is provided as a regular WAMP component (`crossbar.adapter.postgres.PostgreSQLPublisher`), you can also run the integration within a *router worker* (side-by-side):
+Since the PostgreSQL integration is provided as a regular WAMP component (`crossbar.adapter.postgres.PostgreSQLPublisher`), you can also run the integration within a *router worker* (side-by-side).
+Here are relevant parts of a config (complete config [here](https://github.com/crossbario/crossbarexamples/blob/master/database/postgresql/publisher/.crossbar/config.json)):

 ```json
 {